 The interest in SaltStack SecOps has been substantial for good reason.
 In my last post I wrote about the challenges facing SecOps teams with a post-mortem analysis of the state of cybersecurity in 2018.
 This post will propose what can be done to help IT and security teams escape compliance hell in 2019.

-Automated cyber hygiene and protection against a volatile threat landscape
+Automated cyber hygiene, intelligent automation, and protection against a volatile threat landscape

 Digital business demands a better approach to application and infrastructure security.
 The solution must start with the realization that most security breaches are preventable with proper day-one infrastructure configuration combined with ongoing system hardening and rapid, automated response to emerging threats at scale.